Draggie306/EditingCheatSheets/GCSE/AQA 8035 Geography Complete.md

 I have already explained how beaches are formed, so I'll skip that here.

 ### Sand dunes
-Sand dunes are formed mostly (95%) through saltation, where grains of sand are picked up by the wind and bounce along the beach.
+Sand dunes are formed mostly (95%) through **saltation**, where grains of sand are picked up by the wind and bounce along the beach.
 When an obstacle is reached, like driftwood, the grains of sand will settle, forming a small ridge.
 This ridge will gradually increase in size, and on the leeward side (opposite the windward size where the wind is blowing) the dune will collapse, creating a steep gradient.

 ![enter image description here](https://cheatsheet-assets.ibaguette.com/gcse/geography/Characteristics-of-sand-dunes.png) *Easier to visualise.*